boazbk/tcs/lec_03a_computing_every_function.md

 > # { .objectives }
 * Get comfort with syntactic sugar or automatic translation of higher level logic to NAND code. \
 * More techniques for translating informal or higher level language algorithms into NAND. \
-* Learn proof of major result: every finite function can be computed by some NAND program. \
+* Learn proof of major result: every finite function can be computed by some NAND-CIRC program. \
 * Start thinking _quantitatively_ about number of lines required for computation.